The Care Team strives to create a safe and inclusive campus culture, where students, faculty, and staff can succeed with support.

 The Care Team will make every effort to get back to you; however, we must maintain the student's privacy and some laws may keep us from sharing details about our follow up with you.
-If you have questions related to a referral you made, please contact the Counseling department at 608-785-9899 (leave message) or the dean of students at 608-785-9445.
+If you have questions related to a referral you made, please contact the Counseling and Case Management Services department at 608-785-9899 (leave message) or the dean of students at 608-785-9445.

 How can I help the student directly?

 Your expression of concern may be a critical factor in supporting a student’s well-being.
 You don’t need to play the role of a counselor; listening, expressing care, and offering resources to the student can go a long way!

 When speaking with a student you are concerned for, we recommend the following strategies:

 - Ask open ended questions such as: "How are thing going for you?"

 - Share specific signs you've observed using "I" statements. ("I've noticed lately that...")

 - Listen attentively to the student's response and encourage them to talk (e.g. "Tell me more about that.")